This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Gates Prefers Bridge, Although a Natural at Monopoly

-Understanding a company's goods or services, and its competitive advantages are essential to the main street value investor.
+Understanding a company's goods or services and its competitive advantages is essential to the main street value investor.
 We want to own businesses whose products or services are easy to comprehend.

 Bill Gates' passion for the card game, bridge, is notorious.
 However, considering Microsoft's market dominant product mix, particularly its flagship Windows and Office software, Gates built his company with an enduring wide moat that makes medieval castles look paltry.